joeclark-phd/procedural-generation-examples/README.md

 # procedural-generation-examples

-This repo contains a simple Java program to run some examples of procedural generation from my `net.joeclark.proceduralgeneration` package:
+This repo contains a simple Java program to run some examples of procedural generation from my `net.joeclark.proceduralgeneration` package.

-- Currently there's only one artifact, **MarkovTextGenerator**, found in [joeclark-phd/random-text-generators](https://github.com/joeclark-phd/random-text-generators).
-This reads text strings from a training data set (i.e. a file of real-world names) and generates original random text that should be similar-sounding to the training data.
+- Random text generation from [joeclark-phd/random-text-generators](https://github.com/joeclark-phd/random-text-generators).

+  - MarkovTextGenerator
+  - RandomDrawGenerator
+  - DoubleTextGenerator

 ## To run